SrSousa011/Java-back-end-developer-challenge/README.md

-# Java-back-end-developer-challenge
+# Java Back-end Developer Challenge

-# SecureDoc
+## SecureDoc

-SecureDoc is a Java back-end project for cryptographic file processing, including hash generation, digital signatures (CMS), signature verification, and a REST API to interact with these functionalities.
-This project is part of a Java Back-end Developer challenge.
+SecureDoc is a Java back-end project for cryptographic file processing.
+It includes:

+- SHA-512 hash generation of files
+- Digital signature generation (CMS attached)
+- Signature verification
+- REST API to interact with these functionalities

+This project is part of a Java Back-end Developer challenge and demonstrates the use of Spring Boot, BouncyCastle, and best practices for back-end development.

 ---